mohitbansal24/CatalogManagement/README.md

 # **Catalog Management System**
-This solution will consolidate the product catalog from different companies into one superset
+This solution will consolidate the product catalog from different companies into one superset.
+On intial load, it will merge the catalog into a super and will work for BAU mode on adding and removing the Products.

 **Getting Started** :
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.